DAZN nears deal with Mediaset's Publitalia on advertising in Italy -sources

-MILAN, June 16 (Reuters) - DAZN is nearing a three-year deal to give Mediaset's (MS.MI) Publitalia the right to manage advertising on the app's sport streaming service in Italy, three sources told Reuters.
+MILAN (Reuters) -DAZN is nearing a three-year deal to give Mediaset’s Publitalia the right to manage advertising on the app’s sport streaming service in Italy, three sources told Reuters.

 In one of the largest deals for the sport streaming app in Europe, DAZN, which is owned by billionaire Len Blavatnik’s Access Industries, has secured the right to screen all Serie A matches in the Italian soccer league home market over the next three seasons for 2.52 billion euros ($3 billion).